 Because each client generally receives a license to the majority of our patent assets, we are unable to reliably determine the pattern over which our patent assets are consumed.
 As a result, we amortize each patent asset on a straight-line basis.
 The amortization period is equal to the asset's estimated economic useful life.
 Estimating the economic useful life of patent assets requires significant management judgment.
 We consider various factors in estimating the economic useful lives of our patent assets, including the remaining statutory life of the underlying patents, the applicability of the assets to future clients, the vesting period for current clients to obtain perpetual licenses to such patent assets, any contractual commitments by clients that are related to such patent assets, our estimate of the period of time during which we may sign subscription agreements with prospective clients that may find relevance in the patent assets, and the remaining contractual term of our existing clients at the time of acquisition.
-In certain instances, where we acquire patent assets and secure related client committed cash flows that extend beyond the statutory life of the underlying patents, the useful life may extend beyond the statutory life of the patent assets generally ranged from 24 to 60 months.
-The weighted-average estimated economic useful life of patent assets acquired since inception was 45 months.
-The weighted-average estimated economic useful life of patent assets acquired since inception was 45 months.
-The weighted-average estimated economic useful life of our patent assets are patent assets.
+In certain instances, where we acquire patent assets and secure related client committed cash flows that extend beyond the statutory life of the underlying patents, the useful life may extend beyond the statutory life of the patent assets.
+As of December 31, 2015, the estimated economic useful life of our patent assets generally ranged from 24 to 60 months.
+The weighted-average estimated economic useful life of patent assets acquired since inception was 44 months.
+The weighted-average estimated economic useful life of patent assets acquired during the year ended December 31, 2015 was 38 months.
+We periodically evaluate whether events and circumstances have occurred that may warrant a revision to the remaining estimated useful life of our patent assets.